 “Gwendolyn!”
 Her mother banged on the door of her bedroom chambers.

-“Ugh… leave it to my mother to ruin everything.”
+“Ugh… leave it to my mother to ruin the quiet.”
 After tossing a pillow over her head and taking a deep breath, she replied, “Come in!”

-The Duchess Muirfield took her time walking into Gwendolyn’s chambers as she glanced around and criticized everything her eyes took in.
-From the dress that had been laid out to wear that day, to the things Gwendolyn had been working on in her spare time, the Duchess had turned on her internal critic.
+The Duchess Rosalind Ann Muirfield took her time walking into Gwendolyn’s chambers as she glanced around and criticized everything her eyes took in.
+From the dress that had been laid out to wear that day, to the art and paintings Gwendolyn had been working on in her spare time, the Duchess had turned on her internal critic.

 “Oh, Mother.
 Please tell me we aren’t traveling all that dreadful way just to see that terrible young man and his callous boring parents.”

-Gwendolyn sat up and her wiped her face with her hands, her eyes pleading with her mother not to take the day’s travel across the county.
+Gwendolyn sat up and wiped her hands her face, her eyes pleading with her mother not to take the day’s travel across the county.